zedtux/docker-coming-soon/README.md

 made by [Creative Tim](http://www.creative-tim.com/).
 I have cleaned the code and written an interpolation script which allows you to configure it quickly using environment variables.
-Finally I put this in a Docker container allowing you to run it easily.
+Finally I put this in the Docker image [zedtux/docker-coming-soon](https://hub.docker.com/r/zedtux/docker-coming-soon/) allowing you to run it easily.

 Here is an example of the result: